|(a) Types of supervision include:

 supervisory status following a fair hearing for violation of the Act

-or rules, according to the department fair hearing rules.
+or rules, according to the commission fair hearing rules.
 Continuing

 to supervise after the board has denied, revoked, or suspended board-approved